olwmc/van/README.md

 * **Dynamic Array (NN)**

-    Parsing presents a situation with an unknown length of basically any number of things at runtime provides a perfect place for dynamic arrays.
+    Parsing provides a situation in which basically everything can have variable length which is only known at parse time.
+This is a perfect scenario for dynamic arrays.
     - The reason why you would use a dynamic array is if the size of your input in unknown at runtime.
 Parsing user input with as diverse of a range as a programming language is the perfect use case for dynamic arrays because I have no idea about *any length of anything* at compile time.

     A great example would be in `parser.h` line 109, the function `makeProgram`. `makeProgram` collects all the *statements* that comprise the program into a vector which is then passed to a `Block` which serves as the root node of the program.
 Using a dynamic array here is the cleanest and most logical solution to solving the dynamic and unpredictable nature of the length of a program.
 By using a dynamic array, I offload all the memory complexity and work to the vector implementation.
 Using a vector allows me to collect programs with an unknown number of statements.